nimaid/LPHK/README.md

 * ... and many more!

 ## Does it work yet?
-Sort of!
-You can bind scripts to buttons, save/load layout files, and bind single script text files.

-Now the GUI and extention on the scripting language are the primary concerns.
+Yes!
+It does not have all the features I want just yet, and still has bugs, but it works!
+You can use the GUI to load/save layouts and edit button scripts/colors.
+It's still buggy, and not nearly as polished as I want yet, but it is functional!

+This is still WIP and still a beta version.
 See below for a todo list.
 I have a life (a crazy one at that), so no promises on a delivery date.
 Feel free to offer your help!

 ## How do I use it?
 Plug your Launchpad MkII (for now, Pro and others are coming) in, then run LPHK.py with Python 3, either through IDLE or "python3 LPHK.py".

-The default layout is a demo.
-You technically can do all the binding/saving/loading with the `python3` -i option, via the `scripts`, `files`, and `lp_colors` libraries.
-A GUI is coming, as I am learning Tkinter.
-Most main functionality is already bound to functions, so I only really need to make buttons and things to run those functions. :) Stay tuned.
+Go to "Layout > Load layout..." to load an existing layout.
+See the user_layouts/examples/ folder for more info.

+For now, there is no error checking, so invalid lines of LPHKscript are just skipped.
+The whole GUI is still rough around the edges, so don't be too supprised if something breaks.
+If it does, kindly open a detailed issue on GitHub so I can fix the error. :)

 ## What is LPHKscript?
 LPHKscript is a simple hotkey scripting language tailor made for LPHK.
 Syntax is closer to a shell/batch script than, say, JavaScript.